PythiaSocialTech/sirqle/README.md

 }
 my_query.create(table_name).content(cont)
 response = await my_query.execute()

-print(response)
+# the result

+response = [{'company': 'SurrealDB', 'id': 'person:it2e579rij23zu0iswk4', 'name': 'Tobie', 'skills': ['Rust', 'Go', 'JavaScript']}]
 ```

 ## Config Module

 The `Config` class is used to configure the connection the database.
-It uses the `HTTPClient` and requires the following arguments:
+It uses the `HTTPClient` and requires the following arguments depending on the desired method:

+> 1.Manually enter the params

 - `url` : URL of the database
 - `namespace` : The namespace of the database
 - `database` : The name of the database
 - `username` : The access username
 - `password` : The access password

+> 2.Pass a previous defined client

 - `client` : an `HTTPClient` configured beforehand

+> 3.Load the params from an `.env` file

 - `from_env`: if it set to `True` then it expects a `.db_conf` file where all the previous arguments are defined

 ## Query Module